lsst/obs_decam_data/README.md

 * `DECamMasterCal_56475-bpm.tgz`
 * `DECamMasterCal_56876-bpm.tgz`

-These tarballs containe one file per sensor in the focalplane.
+These tarballs contain one file per sensor in the focalplane.
 Each file has an ISO compliant timestamp in the filename.
 The timestamp is taken to be the `valid_start` time.

 These masks are turned in to LSST style mask images with the single `BAD` bad bit set.
+Any non-zero pixel in the BPM was assigned the `BAD` flag.
-We construct `meas_algorithms.Defects` from the maske.
+We construct `meas_algorithms.Defects` from the mask.
 We update metadata and write the file back out to the appropriate path determined from the sensor number and time stamp.